samsoft00/social-auth-in-Golang/hashnode.md

 ngrok http 80
 ```
 We will have something similar to what is shown in the image below.
+[image here]

+Ensure our server is up and running with the ngrok tunnel we just created.
+Let us navigate to https://f73f-102-89-3-195.ngrok.io on our browser.

 <p align="center">
     <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1660734617741/7xlTIs7mP.png" alt="Tiktok" />